nasa/fprime/docs/Tutorials/HelloWorld/HelloWorld.md

 Select enable_parameters:
 1 - yes
 2 - no
-Choose from 1, 2 [1]: 2
+Choose from 1, 2 [1]: 1
-[INFO] Found CMake file at 'MyProject/project.cmake' Add component MyComponents/HelloWorld to MyProject/project.cmake at end of file (yes/no)? yes Generate implementation files (yes/no)? no
+[INFO] Found CMake file at 'fprime-tutorial-hello-world/project.cmake' Add component MyComponents/HelloWorld to fprime-tutorial-hello-world/project.cmake at end of file (yes/no)? yes Generate implementation files (yes/no)? yes
 ```

 > For any other questions, select the default response.

 This will create a new component called "HelloWorld" in the "MyProject" namespace.
 This new component will be able to
-define commands, events, and telemetry channels.
+define commands, events, telemetry channels, and parameters.

 We should navigate to the component's directory and look around: